test 33

 • Improve customer satisfaction: Customers are the lifeblood of your business, and you want to keep them happy and loyal.
 By forecasting customer demand and adjusting labor accordingly, you can ensure that you have enough staff to meet customer expectations and deliver high-quality service.
 This can increase customer loyalty, retention, and referrals.

 • Reduce labor costs: Labor is one of the biggest expenses for any business, and you want to optimize it as much as possible.
-By forecasting labor demand and supply, you can avoid paying for unnecessary overtime, idle time, or temporary workers.
+By having a direct labor budget to forecast labor demand and supply, you can avoid paying for unnecessary overtime, idle time, or temporary workers.
 You can also plan for hiring, training, and retention costs, and allocate your budget more effectively.

 • Prevent employee burnout: It’s critical to keep your employees healthy, engaged, and motivated.
 By forecasting labor requirements and creating fair and consistent schedules, you can prevent overworking or underutilizing your employees.
 You can also balance the workload and skill level of your staff, and ensure they have adequate breaks and rest periods.